Our ‘Drive for 5’

 No. There is no expectation or ask to give or sell your shares to The Celtic Trust.

-You can vote in agreement with how the Celtic Trust plan to vote or proxy your vote to us; your shares will always be yours.
+You can vote in agreement with how the Celtic Trust plan to vote at the Celtic PLC AGM, or proxy your vote to us; your shares will always belong to you.

-Proxying your vote is not a once-and-for-all process.
-At each AGM or EGM you will be sent information and this will include a form or link to allow you to proxy your vote if you wish.
+However, proxying your vote is not a once-and-for-all process.
+At each AGM or EGM you will be sent information, and this will include a form or link to allow you to proxy your vote if you wish.
 For each meeting that you proxy your vote, you remain in complete ownership whilst lending the Trust your vote for that meeting.

 We will send more detailed guidance to all shareholders who sign up via our Shareholder Portal closer to the time of AGMs.